jonathanmnovak/nfl-big-data-bowl-2019/README.md

 [here](https://www.kaggle.com/c/nfl-big-data-bowl-2020/data), unzip it,
 and store it in the `data` directory.

+Information on the data columns can be found in the link above.

 # TODOs
 [ ] Reload `requirements.txt`
 [ ] Run linter check: `pycodestyle`